Public comments will be accepted on the proposed minimum seawall elevation policy through May 31st.

-Climate change has been a key focal area for Broward County for the past eight years.
-In 2008, Broward County passed a resolution which establishes a community-wide greenhouse gas (GHG) reduction target of 80 percent below 2007 emissions by 2050.
+Climate change has been a key focal area for Broward County since 2008.
+In 2008, Broward County passed a resolution which established a community-wide greenhouse gas (GHG) reduction target of 80 percent below 2007 emissions by 2050.

 It Began With a Plan

 In 2009, our Climate Change Task Force engaged hundreds of local experts and citizens to draft our first Climate Change Action Plan.
 It was published in 2010, and we have been actively implementing the 126 recommended actions across all agencies.
 In 2015, the plan was updated through a similar process for the next five years – so we can continue to make progress!

 The Climate Change Action Plan 2015 has nearly 100 actions to be implemented by 2020.

 If you are interested in attending the next Task Force meeting, or learning more, visit the Task Force page.

 The Environmental Planning and Community Resilience Division supports the Task Force and plays a central role in addressing the County's Climate Change Action Plan and managing regional climate and energy initiatives through the Energy and Sustainability Program.

 We are a proud partner of the Southeast Florida Regional Climate Change Compact.
 The Compact is a joint commitment of Broward, Miami-Dade, Monroe, and Palm Beach Counties to partner in mitigating the causes and adapting to the consequences of climate change.